GallinM/Clinical-Patient-Pathway-Map/README.md

 ### Limitations
 This process only includes Secondary Uses Service (SUS) data.
 There is no information on primary care, community care, outpatients etc, there is potential to link this data however.

 Only primary OPCS level 4 codes are visualised, other OPCS level 4 treatment codes that are assigned to the patient are omitted from the visualisation.

 There is no information on the duration of the stage or treatment, only the time between the stages is documented.

 Durations between stages are only accurate to the nearest day.

 Different hospitals can have different clinical patient pathways, this can be overcome by filtering for region/ICS/hospital during the data cleaning.

+## Contributing
+Contributions are greatly appreciated.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License
 Distributed under the MIT License.
 See LICENSE.md for more information.